Q1. Is there a fee?

 A18.
 There is no gas station on the missile range.
 Trinity is in a very remote location, please be sure you have a full tank of gas.
 We recommend filling up your tank in Socorro, Carrizozo, or Truth or Consequences depending on which direction you are traveling from.

 A19.
 Yes, the site is wheelchair accessible.
-We also provide a golf cart to take disabled individuals to Ground Zero.
-However, there are no paved roads and visitors must be prepared to travel through loose sand and rocks.
+There is about a 1/4 mile walk to Ground Zero from the parking area.
+We do not provide transportation The 1/4 mile mile walk and area at GZ are not paved and visitors must be prepared to travel through loose sand and rocks.

 A20.
 No, you do not have to register to join the caravan.
 However, the caravan is limited to the first 125 vehicles.
 All others will have to enter the site through the Stallion Gate located off U.S. Highway 380.

-A22.
-Visitors who wish to ride the caravan must meet at 7 a.m. at the Tularosa High School Athletic Field Parking Lot.
-A photo id will be required.
+A21.
+The caravan meets at the Tularosa High School Athletic Field Parking Lot and leaves promptly at 10 a.m.
+A photo ID will be required.
 The caravan is limited to the first 125 vehicles.
 All others will have to enter the site through the Stallion Gate located off U.S. Highway 380.
+The caravan is one-way.
+Once you are at Trinity Site you MUST exit through the Stallion Gate.

 Radiation levels in the fenced, ground zero area are low.
 On an average the levels are only 10 times greater than the region´s natural background radiation.
 A one-hour visit to the inner fenced area will result in a whole body exposure of one-half to one millirem.